Pavan-1997/Packer_Nginx/README.md

 7. Deletes the running instance

-- Packer is template-driven, templates are written in JSON format or HCL
-- The template is divided into 3 sections:
+Packer is template-driven, templates are written in JSON format or HCL and the template is divided into 3 sections:
 ```
 - Variables: Custom variables that can be overridden during runtime by using the -var flag.
-In the above snippet, we’re specifying the AWS region.

 - Builders: You can specify multiple builders depending on the target platforms (EC2, VMware, Google Cloud, Docker …).